 Implementing an enterprise-wide software and patch management program reduces the likelihood of an organization experiencing significant cybersecurity incidents.
 A software and patch management program includes the establishment of an enterprise-wide inventory list, which provides an organization with greater insight into the software running on its networks and associated vulnerabilities.
 The organization can then use the inventory list to help identify and mitigate the risks to its election-related information technology (IT) infrastructure.
 Mitigations often include implementing application whitelisting, a best practice.
 (See Implementing Application Whitelisting.)

 CISA has observed a correlation between the absence of a patch management program and the partial or complete compromise of an enterprise network due to the presence of commodity malware.
-Commodity malware is widely available, has minimal or no customization, and used by a wide range of threat actors.
+Commodity malware is widely available, has minimal or no customization, and is used by a wide range of threat actors.
 A partial or complete compromise could lead to additional impacts, including ransomware infection and the theft of sensitive data, which may include personally identifiable information.

 Failure to deploy patches in a timely manner can make an organization a target of opportunity, even for less sophisticated actors, increasing the risk of compromise.
 If an enterprise-wide patch management solution is too costly, an organization should consider enabling automatic updates.
 CISA recommends organizations subscribe to the National Cybersecurity Awareness System for alerts about security updates, threats, and vulnerabilities.
 This will assist organizations in maintaining situational awareness of critical vulnerabilities present in software widely used throughout their enterprise environments.
 It is vital to act quickly to apply patches, especially if there is an associated vulnerability being exploited.